LouisDesdoigts/zodiax/docs/usage.md

 # Using Zodiax

-TODO: Equinox, classes (pytrees) as parameterised functions
+TODO: Equinox overview, classes (pytrees) as parameterised functions

-TODO: Merge this and the optimisation page

 ## Resources

 _Zodiax_ is built from both _Jax_ and _Equinox_, so if you are unfamiliar with those packages you should go through their docs and tutorials first!
-Here are some resources to to get you started:
+Here are some resources to get you started:

 - [Jax 101 tutorials](https://jax.readthedocs.io/en/latest/jax-101/index.html)
 - [Jax Pytrees](https://jax.readthedocs.io/en/latest/pytrees.html)